U.K. Subs: Album titles and later releases

 Successive U.K. Subs album titles start with consecutive letters of the alphabet, although the band released several live albums and compilations that were not part of the sequence of 26 alphabetical titles.
-All but one of their 21 studio albums are a part of this 26 album sequence.
+All but one of their 21 studio albums are a part of this 26-album sequence.
 Reverse Engineering and the two studio albums consisting solely of covers, Subversions and Subversions II, all released after concluding the 26 album sequence, are not part of the sequence.
-The six non-studio albums included in the sequence comprise four live albums, a compilation album entitled Sub Mission: The Best of the U.K. Subs 1982–1998 which also contained a bonus disc with a live recording from a show in Bristol in 1991, and Peel Sessions which compiled their three late 1970's sessions with BBC DJ John Peel.
+The six non-studio albums included in the sequence comprise four live albums; a compilation album titled Sub Mission: The Best of the U.K. Subs 1982–1998 which also contained a bonus disc with a live recording from a show in Bristol in 1991; and Peel Sessions, which compiled their three late-1970s sessions with BBC DJ John Peel.

 In May 2016, the band released an album starting with the letter "Z", Ziezo, which completed their alphabetical series of album titles.
-The album was recorded in November 2015 at Perry Vale Studios in South London.
-At the time, the band announced that, although they intended to continue to release EPs and singles, Ziezo would be their last full album.
+The album was recorded in November 2015 at Perry Vale Studios in south London.
+At that time the band announced that, although they intended to continue to release EPs and singles, Ziezo would be their last full album.
 The album was funded through the Crowdfunding site Pledge Music starting on 1 November 2015.

 After releasing Ziezo, the Subs released a double single in 2017 and an EP in 2018 in addition to two albums of covers, titled Subversions and Subversions II, which were released in 2018 and 2019, respectively.

 On 1 July 2022, Cleopatra Records released the Subs' latest studio album, Reverse Engineering.
 Alvin Gibbs announced on behalf of the U.K. Subs in January 2021 that the band had begun recording the new album due to the large amount of new material they had written both as a band and individually.
-He said that this new album "will categorically be the last ever UK Subs album."
+He said that this new album "will categorically be the last ever UK Subs album".